IAAP 4 + 1 Pathway:

-The Oswego City School District Board of Education will hold their Regular Meeting on Tuesday, Jan.
-7, 2025 at 5 p.m.
-This meeting will be held in Oswego High School's library.
+The Oswego City School District Board of Education will hold their Regular Meeting on Tuesday, April 22, 2025 at 5 p.m.
+This Regular Meeting will be held in the High School Library.
 The public is welcome to attend.

-Meeting attendees should use the OHS main entrance.
-This meeting will also be recorded and live streamed.
+Meeting attendees should use the Main High School entrance.
+This meeting will be recorded and live streamed on YouTube.com/@BUC .

 The agenda for this meeting will be available on BoardDocs (